Filing a Consumer Proposal in Ontario, Canada

 What is a consumer proposal?

-Simply put, a consumer proposal to creditors is a formal repayment plan governed by the Bankruptcy and Insolvency Act.
+Simply put, a proposal to creditors is a formal repayment plan governed by the Bankruptcy and Insolvency Act.
 Assuming the debtor’s total debts do not exceed $250,000 (this threshold excludes mortgage debt on a residential home), the steps in filing a consumer proposal in Ontario are as follows:

 - The debtor initially seeks the assistance of a Licensed Insolvency Trustee to answer the following questions:

-- How much should be offered in the consumer proposal; what can the debtor afford to pay and what will the creditors accept?
+- How much should be offered in the proposal; what can the debtor afford to pay and what will the creditors accept?

-- The consumer proposal is then filed with the Office of the Superintendent of Bankruptcy (a division of the federal government that monitors bankruptcy and insolvency proceedings in Canada).
-Upon filing the consumer proposal with the OSB, creditors are legally stopped from taking any action against the debtor or his property.
+- The proposal is then filed with the Office of the Superintendent of Bankruptcy (a division of the federal government that monitors bankruptcy and insolvency proceedings in Canada).
+Upon filing the proposal with the OSB, creditors are legally stopped from taking any action against the debtor or his property.